-On hot, humid days, where the heat index exceeds 100 °F in May or June, some children may have difficulty handling the heat.
+On hot, humid days, where the heat index exceeds 100 °F, some children may have difficulty handling the heat.
 They may be boarding the bus from an athletic event or coming from a hot classroom.
 A child may be dehydrated and starting to show signs of heat exhaustion.
 Again, drivers should be taught to recognize symptoms of heat stress.
 See appendix.

-Special Considerations for Other Weather Hazards:
+F. Special Considerations for Other Weather Hazards: